GL(2) Weyl Bound via a multiplicative character delta method: Final Bound

-Putting this bound and (\ref{TBound}) into (\ref{S*Split}), we get Putting this bound into (\ref{SNS*Nrelation}), we get We will use this bound when $N>t^{\frac{2}{3}+\epsilon}$, and in such case the optimal choices of the parameters under the constraints is giving us for $N>t^{\frac{2}{3}+\epsilon}$, Combining with the bound (\ref{trivialBound}) for the case $N<t^{\frac{2}{3}+\epsilon}$, we get This concludes Theorem \ref{thm2}, and hence conclude Theorem \ref{thm1} by (\ref{ApplyAFE}).
+Putting this bound and (\ref{TBound}) into (\ref{S*Split}), we get Putting this bound into (\ref{SNS*Nrelation}), we get We will use this bound when $N>t^{\frac{2}{3}+\epsilon}$, and in this case the optimal choices of the parameters under the constraints are giving us for $N>t^{\frac{2}{3}+\epsilon}$, Combining with the bound (\ref{trivialBound}) for the case $N<t^{\frac{2}{3}+\epsilon}$, we get This concludes Theorem \ref{thm2}, and hence concludes Theorem \ref{thm1} by (\ref{ApplyAFE}).